n3ttl3t/CV/README.md

 - Calligraphy
 - Digital sculpture

-Beyond creative output I'm an avid consumer of art and media, and I swim, meditate and practice yoga.
+Beyond creative output I'm an avid consumer of art and media, and I swim, meditate, practice yoga, and take care of plants.

 ## Contact: